 Pruning varies with different rose types, but plan on cutting back hybrid teas and grandifloras every year.

 Remove dead or diseased canes first, and then focus on shape.
-Always make a 30 to 45-degree cut one-quarter-inch above a live bud.
+Always make a 30 to 45-degree cut one-quarter-inch above a live bud with the bud eye pointing outward from the plant.

 Prune the cane back one-half-inch into green live wood.
 In severe winters, there may be only a few inches of green on the canes.